6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 • Take a few extra minutes to edit the images you pick: Often, cropping an image to focus on one element more tightly — or to remove something you don’t like — can instantly improve it.

-• Think about your audience and how they’ll relate to the images you choose: If you’re writing for retirees, for instance, don’t pick loads of images that feature teens and 20-somethings.
+• Think about your audience and how they’ll relate to the images you choose: If you’re writing for retirees, don’t pick loads of images that feature teens and 20-somethings.
 If you’re writing for parents of babies and toddlers, don’t use photos of school-aged kids.

-4 Basic Rules for Optimizing Your High Quality Blog Images
+4 Basic Rules for Optimizing Your High-Quality Blog Images

 Resizing Your Image